 Just as machines began replacing humans in factories in the 1800s, Artificial Intelligence (AI) is beginning to replace―or at least work side by side with―humans in almost every industry.
-From finance to healthcare to food services, companies are deploying intelligent automation for tasks such as customer service, facial recognition, and even fraud identification.
+From finance to travel to healthcare, companies are deploying intelligent automation for tasks such as customer service, facial recognition, and even fraud identification.
 As these new developments take the business world by storm, it becomes crucial for employers to understand not only what they do, but also the tremendous impacts they can have.

 So, what exactly is intelligent automation?